RedstoneMedia/shoddycast-random-ones/README.md

 # RandomOnes

-This is a blazingly fast 🚀🚀🚀💨💨.
+This is blazingly fast 🚀🚀🚀💨💨.